MSIA/2020-msia423-ganguly-got/README.md

  - Create and populate the RDS database with offline scored base -  `make database`

+If using developer's RDS instance, no need to run `make database`, as it already has the scored database stored

 In case the location to store the offline score has been changed above, please mention the same here

 `make database MODEL_DATA=<local file path>`